Choose another writer in this calendar:

 Belarusian writer and investigative journalist, who was awarded the Nobel Prize for literature in 2015, "for her polyphonic writings, a monument to suffering and courage in our time".
-Svetlana Alexievich is the first Nobel laureate writing mostly nonfiction since Winston Churchill (awarded in 1953).
-Alexievich has published meticulously reseached chonicles of modern history, such as the Soviet war in Afghanistan, fall of the Soviet Empire, and Chernobyl disaster.
+Since Winston Churchill (awarded in 1953), Svetlana Alexievich is the first Nobel laureate writing mostly nonfiction.
+She has published meticulously reseached chonicles of modern history, such as the Soviet war in Afghanistan, fall of the Soviet Empire, and Chernobyl disaster.
 Her books are characterized by the use of multiple voices that record the emotional experience during the course of social upheavals.
 Alexievich writes in Russian.

 "I don't know what I should talk about – about death or about love?
 Or are they the same?
 Which one should I talk about?" (from Voices from Chermobyl, 1997)

 Ivano-Frankivsk) in western Ukraine.
 Her father was a Belarusian and

 mother a Ukrainian.
 Both of her parents were teachers.
 The village

 where she grew up was mostly populated by women ‒ about every fourth

 man had been killed in the resistance during the war.
 Alexievich's